v6d-io/v6d/docs/tutorials/data-processing.rst

       :text: SharedMemory in Python
       :classes: btn-block stretched-link
    ^^^^^^^^^^^^
-   Using vineyard as using :code:`multiprocessing.shared_memory` in Python.
+   Utilize vineyard as an elegant alternative to :code:`multiprocessing.shared_memory` in Python.

    ---